KunalPoonia/KunalPoonia/README.md

 # 💫 About Me:
-### Hi there, I'm Kunal 👋<br><br>- 🔭I'm currently working on [Ethereal Lens](https://github.com/KunalPoonia/Ethereal-Lens-Realtime-Process-monitor) — a real-time system/process monitor built with FastAPI and WebSockets<br>- 🌱 I'm currently learning FastAPI, SQLAlchemy, PostgreSQL, Machine Learning workflows<br>- 👯 I'm looking to collaborate on open-source projects in AI, Data Analytics, or Backend APIs<br>- 🤝 I'm looking for help with system design, scalable backend architecture, and real-world ML deployment<br>- 👨‍💻 All of my projects are available at https://github.com/KunalPoonia<br>- 💬 Ask me about Python, Data Analysis, REST APIs, SQL, Plotly Dash<br>- 📫 How to reach me: kunal262005@gmail.com<br>- ⚡ Fun fact: I enjoy turning raw data into meaningful insights
+### Hi there, I'm Kunal 👋

+- 🔭 I'm currently working on [MockMentor](https://github.com/KunalPoonia/mockmentor) — an AI mock interviewer that grades answers against real course material using RAG, and adapts its follow-up questions based on what you got right or missed
+- 🌱 I'm currently learning FastAPI, SQLAlchemy, PostgreSQL, Machine Learning workflows
+- 👯 I'm looking to collaborate on open-source projects in AI, Data Analytics, or Backend APIs
+- 🤝 I'm looking for help with system design, scalable backend architecture, and real-world ML deployment
+- 👨‍💻 All of my projects are available at https://github.com/KunalPoonia
+- 💬 Ask me about Python, Data Analysis, REST APIs, SQL, Plotly Dash, RAG pipelines
+- 📫 How to reach me: kunal262005@gmail.com
+- ⚡ Fun fact: I enjoy turning raw data into meaningful insights

 ## 🌐 Socials: